EdiWang/Moonglade/README.md

 - Please use stable code from [Release](https://github.com/EdiWang/Moonglade/releases) branch rather than master branch.

-- It is recommended to enable HTTP/2 support on your web server.
+- HTTPS is required, and it is recommended to enable HTTP/2 support on your web server.

 ### ☁ Full Deploy on Azure